-As far as careers in science go, few can hold a candle to materials engineering when it comes to versatility.
-It’s not hard to imagine why: from plastic to nylon to synthetic rubber, synthetic materials are ubiquitous.
+As far as careers in science go, few can match materials engineering when it comes to versatility.
+It is not hard to imagine why: from plastic to nylon to synthetic rubber, engineered materials are everywhere.

-No matter if you’re just starting out or would like to take your career to the next level, these seven universities will equip you with the skills and qualifications you need to be a successful materials engineer.
+No matter if you are just starting out or would like to take your career to the next level, these seven universities offer strong materials science and engineering programs.
+The numbering below is not a formal ranking.

-In this guide, we let you in on some of the world’s best materials engineering schools.
+In this guide, we introduce some of the world’s top materials engineering schools.

 Top Materials Engineering Schools in the World